Is Remortgaging a Good Idea and How Does It Work?

 Depending on your current mortgage commitments, you may be required to pay an Early Repayment Charge (ERC) unless your are at the conclusion of an existing mortgage contract.

 If you do not see an ERC on your papers, contact your mortgage provider for more information.

 You should also consider these fees when shopping for a new mortgage.

 What Do You Need From Your Next Mortgage?

 The lowest interest rate may not always be the best option, depending on your specific position and needs.

 For example, you may find that a more flexible mortgage with a higher interest rate that permits you to quit the mortgage quickly is preferable for you.

-If you’re unsure, go to a mortgage professional to learn more about your alternatives.
+If your are unsure, go to a mortgage professional to learn more about your alternatives.